Peru's president urges Venezuela's Maduro to step down

 Maduro has said the constituent assembly is the country's only chance at securing peace after four months of unrest and anti-government protests that have left more than 120 people dead.

-Kuczynski said his primary concern with Venezuela was the regional fallout as thousands of Venezuelans flee the country's grinding poverty and hyperinflation every day and seek refuge in neighbouring countries.
+Kuczynski said his primary concern with Venezuela was the regional fallout as thousands of Venezuelans flee the country's grinding poverty and hyperinflation every day and seek refuge in neighboring countries.

 "We've opened the door to them," Kuczynski said.
 Peru recently extended a temporary work visa for Venezuelans.